quanpham0805/cs246e-notes/Notes/problem_9.md

 ---

-using iterator = int*;
+// or if you hate typedef syntax using iterator = int*;
 using const_iterator = const int*;

-iterator begin() {return theVector;}
+// i.e, use ordinary pointers as iterators iterator begin() {return theVector;}
 iterator end() {return theVector + n;}
 ```